-- Cold summing board: - SiPMs are small devices.
+- SiPMs are small devices.
 They need to be ganged in order to contain the number of read-out channels.
-There is a limitation on the number of channels per ARAPUCA bar due to sthe pace available to route the cables inside APA (see D. Warner talk).
-There will be 4 read-out channels per bar → one channel per X-ARAPUCA super module. - 48 SiPMs will be ganged together.
-The ganging is active, that is through active compnents (Operational Amplifier) → see G. Cancelo and J. Molina talks - The active ganging board is installed on the X-ARAPUCA bar and operates at LAr temperature (D. Warner talk) - Two active ganging circuits developed by the Consortium.
+There is a limitation on the number of channels per ARAPUCA bar due to the space available to route the cables inside APA (see D. Warner talk).
+There will be 4 readout channels per module → one channel per X-ARAPUCA supercell. - 48 SiPMs will be ganged together.
+The ganging is active, that is using active components (Operational Amplifier) → see G. Cancelo and J. Molina talks - The active ganging board is installed on the X-ARAPUCA module and operates at LAr temperature (D. Warner talk) - Two active ganging circuits developed by the Consortium.
 With different degrees of maturity at this moment.
 Both demonstrated LAr operation and single photo-electron resolution - G. Cancelo and J. Molina talks